MakieOrg/AlgebraOfGraphics.jl/docs/src/layers/mapping.md

 draw(spec1 + spec2_custom_scale)
 ```

-Each scale can be customized further by passing configuration options under its key to the `scales` keyword of the `draw` function.
+Each scale can be customized further by passing configuration options via `scales` as the second argument of the `draw` function.
 More information on scale options can be found under [Scale options](@ref).

 As an example, we can pass separate colormaps using the `palette` keyword: